 Making the brioche-style bread dough for the hot cross buns

-Step 2 - Add the milk, vanilla, and egg to the dry ingredients.
-Mix on a slow to medium speed (speed 2 on a KitchenAid) for 4 to 5 minutes.
+Step 2 - Add in the flour, salt, spices, orange zest, vanilla, the remaining sugar, and egg to the yeast mixture.
+Mix on a slow to medium speed for 4 to 5 minutes.

-Step 3 - When the dough starts to pull away from the sides of the bowl, toss in the cubes of butter 1 at a time and allow to mix in.
-Let the dough knead at a low speed for about 7 to 10 minutes.
+Step 3 - When the dough starts to pull away from the sides of the bowl, toss in the cubes of butter 1 at a time.
+Allow the butter to mix in completely before tossing in the next cube.
+Continue until all the butter is mixed in.
+Then knead the dough at a slow to medium speed for an additional 7 to 10 minutes.

-NOTE - this dough is very soft and takes a while to come together.
-Be patient, don't add extra flour.
+NOTE - this sticky dough is very soft, and takes time to come together.
+Be patient and don't be tempted to add additional flour.

-Step 4 - The dough is finished kneading when you can stretch a portion of the dough thin enough to see light come through without tearing.
+Step 4 - The dough is finished kneading when you can stretch a portion of the dough between your fingers thin enough to see light through it, without tearing easily.
 This is known as the windowpane test.
+If the dough tears fairly easily, then knead for an additional minute or two before testing again.

-Step 5 - Add the fruit to the kneaded dough and mix through for a minute or so (on low) until the fruit is combined.
+Step 5 - Add the dried fruit to the soft dough.
+Mix on a low speed for a minute or two until the fruit is combined.

 NOTE - for fruitless or hot cross buns without raisins, simply leave out the fruit and move on to the next step.